sidorares/json-bigint/README.md

 JSON.parse/stringify with bigints support.
 Based on Douglas Crockford [JSON.js](https://github.com/douglascrockford/JSON-js) package and [bignumber.js](https://github.com/MikeMcl/bignumber.js) library.

 While most JSON parsers assume numeric values have same precision restrictions as IEEE 754 double, JSON specification _does not_ say anything about number precision.
-Any floating point nomber in decimal (optionally scientific) notation is valid JSON value.
+Any floating point number in decimal (optionally scientific) notation is valid JSON value.
+It's a good idea to serialize values which might fall out of IEEE 754 integer precision as strings in your JSON api, but `{ "value" : 9223372036854775807}`, for example, is still a valid RFC4627 JSON string, and in most JS runtimes the result of `JSON.parse` is this object: `{ value: 9223372036854776000 }`

 ==========